jscholes/spectator/README.md

 ## Example
 Currently only one class, spectator.structures.ObservableObject, is included.
 This is a standard Python object offering one-way, callback-based data binding to single properties.

+Have a look at the basic sample below.
+There's also an [example](https://github.com/jscholes/spectator/blob/master/examples/gui_observer.py) of using ObservableObject in a wxPython-based GUI.

     >>> from spectator.structures import ObservableObject

 First, create a subclass of ObservableObject for our model.